 Amanda comes to us most recently as the principal/founder of Avant Grand Consulting where she enjoyed several years working with various non-profit organizations and start-up businesses helping them with fundraising and grant writing, organizational development, strategic planning, educational/best practice workshops, and public relations.

 She has also served as the Chief Development Officer for the FoolProof Foundation and the Walter Cronkite Project.
 Amanda also consulted and later became the Executive Director for a non-profit called Oneness, whose mission is to eliminate racism and the promotion of unity through music, the arts, intervention, and education.
-She earned her Bachelors in Music from Stony Brook University and also a Masters in Fundraising Management & Nonprofit Leadership from Columbia University.
+She earned her Bachelor of Arts in Music from Stony Brook University and also a Master of Science in Fundraising Management & Nonprofit Leadership from Columbia University.

 We talked with Amanda about her background and what attracted her to the Garrison Institute.

 You started your career in arts education.
 Why did you transition into development?

 My two passions in life were always music and justice.
 When it came to deciding which direction my career should take, I always came back to both my passion for music and the violin and my passion for truth and conviction through journalism.
 Ultimately, there came a point in my life and career as a violinist and music educator when I no longer felt my talents and skill set would be best served with an instrument in hand.
 I felt strongly that the gifts I had received through music would be an asset in how I express creativity, solve problems, and build connections in life.
 It was a real blessing for me to have the privilege of performing and working with others to help them connect with their spirit through music, but I believe that my work in nonprofits is my calling.

 What attracted you to the Garrison Institute?